 False

 For the Geometric distribution, the test statistic is 4039.7864, and the critical value at a significance level of 0.05 is 7.8147.
-The result of the test is False, indicating rejection of the null hypothesis (H0) at the specified significance level.
+The result of the test is False, indicating rejection of the null hypothesis (H0) at 0.05 significance level.
 Therefore, the Geometric distribution is deemed not a good fit for the observed data.

 Similarly, for the Poisson distribution, the test statistic is 669.7525, and the critical value at a significance level of 0.05 is 7.8147.
 The result of the test is False, indicating rejection of the null hypothesis (H0) at the specified significance level.
 Consequently, the Poisson distribution is also considered not a good fit for the observed data.

-These results suggest that, among the considered distributions (Binomial, Geometric, and Poisson), only the Binomial distribution is identified as a good fit for the generated dataset based on the GoF tests.
+These results suggest that, among the considered distributions (Binomial, Geometric, and Poisson), only the Binomial distribution is a good fit for the generated dataset based on the Chi-squared GoF tests.

 Bernoulli Distribution

 The Bernoulli distribution models binary outcomes, such as success or failure in a single trial.
 DistFit estimates the probability of success, denoted as 'p,' through the MLE method.
 This distribution is particularly useful for scenarios where there are only two possible outcomes.
-It is commonly employed in scenarios like coin flips or determining success/failure in a single trial.
+It commonly models scenarios like coin flips or determining success/failure in a single trial.
 The following code is an example of using the DistFit package for data generated from a Bernoulli distribution.

 import DistFit.distfit as dft